 More than likely, he is.
 His bottle strike may be his way of signaling he doesn’t need as many calories, or that he’ll pick it up again at a later time once he’s explored enough.

-Reader suggestion: Experiment with the temperature
+Reader suggestion: Experiment with the temperature of the milk

 SSBE reader Ashley pointed out that babies have a preference for milk temperature.
 Some babies are fine with cold, while others like room temperature, and still others like their milk warm.